Diksha-roy/node-file/node(file system).md

 Roll no: "124",
 };
 ```

-student information use another file to create speacial file index.js to require information all file.
+To import the information of a directory into a file, a file named index.js has to be created and the execution starts from the node server uss file and the information is exported there.

 ```js
 //index.js
 const student1 = require("./student1");
 const student1 = require("./student2");
 ```
 let info = [student1,student2];

 module.export = info;
 ```js
 // app.js